-HUD regulations require PHAs to provide written notice of termination of assistance to a family only when the family is entitled to an informal hearing.
-However, since the family's Hap contract and lease will also terminate when the family's assistance terminates [form HUD-52641], it is a good business practice to provide written notification to both owner and family anytime assistance will terminated, whether voluntarily or involuntarily.
+HUD regulations require CCHAs to provide written notice of termination of assistance to a family only when the family is entitled to an informal hearing.
+However, since the family's HAP contract and lease will also terminate when the family's assistance terminates [form HUD-52641], it is a good business practice to provide written notification to both owner and family anytime assistance will be terminated, whether voluntarily or involuntarily.

-Whether a family's assistance will be terminated, the CCHA will send a written notice of termination to the family and to the owner of the family's unit.
+Whenever a family's assistance will be terminated, the CCHA will send a written notice of termination to the family and to the owner.
+The CCHA will also send a form HUD-5382 and form HUD-5380 to the family with the termination notice.
 The notice will state the date on which the termination will become effective.
 This date generally will be at least 30 calendar days following the date of the termination notice, but exceptions will be made whenever HUD rules, other CCHA policies, or the circumstances surrounding the termination require.

 When the CCHA notifies an owner that a family's assistance will be terminated, the CCHA will, if appropriate, advise the owner of his/her right to offer the family a separate, unassisted lease.

-If a family whose assistance is being terminated is entitled to an informal hearing, the notice of termination that the CCHA sends to the family must meet the additional HUD and PHA notice requirements discussed in section 16-III.C of this plan.
-Although HUD does not require PHAs to include information about the protections against termination of assistance provided by the Violence against Women Act of 2005 (VAWA) to victims of domestic violence, dating violence, or stalking, CCHA has the discretion to include such information.
+If a family whose assistance is being terminated is entitled to an informal hearing, the notice of termination that the CCHA sends to the family must meet the additional HUD and CCHA notice requirements discussed in section 16-III.C of this plan.
+VAWA 2013 expands notification requirements to require CCHAs to provide notice of VAWA rights and the HUD 5382 form when a CCHA terminates a household's housing benefits.

-Whenever the CCHA decides to terminate a family's assistance because of the family's action or failure to act, the CCHA will include in its termination notice the VAWA information described in section 16-IX.C of this plan and will request that a family member wishing to claim protection under VAWA notify the PHA within 10 business days.
+Whenever the CCHA decides to terminate a family's assistance because of the family's action or failure to act, the CCHA will include in its termination notice the VAWA information described in section 16-IX.C of this plan and a form HUD-5382 and form HUD-5380.
+The CCHA will request in writing that a family member wishing to claim protection under VAWA notify the CCHA within 14 business days.